 No. It is not necessary to have a recommendation to begin the recruitment process, for any of our councils.
 If you have a recommendation, you can submit it directly to the chapter.

-Some chapter homes are wheel chair accessible.
+Some chapter homes are wheelchair accessible.
 If you need special accommodations for physical accessibility, please contact the Student Activities Center.
 In addition, please contact the Student Activities Center about other accommodations including sign language interpreters, large print, or braille.
-Requests for special accommodations must be made by July 20th.
+Requests for special accommodations for recruitment must be made by July 15th.

 Multicultural Greek Council FAQs